 The winner will receive a set of signed books including Flo of the Somme, an Amazon Kindle and an opportunity to meet Hilary herself at one of the PDSA Pet Hospitals.

 To submit your stories, go to the PDSA Writing Competition website.
-You’ll find Hilary’s prompts and you can also read an article by Flo of the Somme, all about how her and other animals helped in the war effort.
+You’ll find Hilary’s prompts and you can also read an article by Flo of the Somme, all about how she and other animals helped in the war effort.

 A Song For Will

 February 7, 2017